Mawxy/big-dog-dynasty/METHODOLOGY.md

 is a change in what a figure *means*, not a broken build:

 ```
-python -m unittest discover -s tests      # the invariants
+python -m unittest discover -s tests      # the invariants (382 tests)
+npm test                                  # the trade machine (Node ≥ 22.18)
 python scripts/validate_data.py           # published-data consistency
 ```

-The suite reports its own size; there is no target number to hit.
-A handful of tests are gated on a local Sleeper dump and are skipped everywhere else, including CI — see the testing section of PROJECT_NOTES.md.
+Eight tests are gated on a local Sleeper dump or crawl sample and are skipped in CI — `tests.yml` pins that count.
+See the testing section of PROJECT_NOTES.md.

 Each engine also has a `--probe` mode that reports without writing: